haacked/haacked.com/_posts/2014-05-17-microsofts-new-running-shoes.markdown

 But many years back, this attitude started to change.
 Many groups inside of Microsoft saw the value of fostering OSS.

 Under the leadership of [Scott Guthrie](http://weblogs.asp.net/scottgu/), the ASP.NET and Azure teams were trailblazers in this area.
-They were not the only trailblazers, but were influential ones.
+They were not the only trailblazers, but they were very influential ones.
 Disclaimer, I'm a former employee of these teams so I am totally objective and without any bias whatsoever.

 While change did come, it came slowly.
 It was never fast enough for those who cared.
 The prevailing metaphor that folks like [Scott Hanselman](http://hanselman.com/blog) and I would use was this idea of "baby steps".